 I looked at him in disbelief; had he really just quaffed that thing?
 And should I try to get him to throw it back up?

-For most of us, seeing our dogs orally inhale a verboten item, whether it be a toy, medication, food product or what-have-you, is one of the most frightening pet parent moments.
+For most of us, seeing our dogs swallow a toxic item, whether it be a toy, medication, food product or what-have-you, is one of the most frightening pet parent moments.
 If your dog swallowed something harmful, would you know if and how to induce vomiting?

-In Axel’s case, I didn’t even try, and quickly took him to an emergency veterinary clinic where they induced vomiting.
+In Axel’s case, I didn’t even try, and quickly took him to an emergency veterinary clinic where they made my dog vomit.
 Despite their efforts, the ball remained in his belly.
 We were given the okay to take him home and observe him for any signs of discomfort.

 Today, my husband and I share our home with an adolescent Bouvier, Atle.
-While Atle is no more prone to eating inappropriate items than the next adolescent dog (that is, fairly likely!), I’ve decided it’s high time that I learn how to induce vomiting in an emergency.
+While Atle is no more prone to eating inappropriate items than the next adolescent dog (that is, fairly likely!), I’ve decided it’s high time that I learn how to make my dog throw up in an emergency.

 “There are things that we don’t want to come back up,” Dr. Pittman warns.

 Also, inducing vomiting is not without risk of potential complications, such as aspiration of vomitus, which could lead to the development of pneumonia.
-Talking with a veterinarian beforehand lets you weigh what your dog has ingested against the risk of inducing vomiting.
+Talking with a veterinarian beforehand lets you weigh what your dog has ingested against the risk of making the dog vomit.
 If your Chihuahua eats one Hershey Kiss, for example, it’s likely he’ll be okay, so inducing vomiting can probably be avoided.

 Although Dr. Pittman says that she hesitates to provide hard and fast rules of when we should absolutely induce vomiting, she does have some general guidelines for different situations: